mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 ~~~
 {: .python}

-The Pandas function `describe` will return descriptive stats including: mean,
+The method `.describe()` will return descriptive stats including: mean,
 median, max, min, std and count for a particular column in the data.
 Pandas'
-`describe` method will only return summary values for columns containing
+`.describe()` method will only return summary values for columns containing
 numeric data.
 This provides summary statistics for each column separated by sex.